Dave Chappelle: Influences

 In his interview with Inside the Actors Studio host James Lipton, he said that his biggest influences in comedy are Richard Pryor, Eddie Murphy, Mort Sahl, Chris Rock, Paul Mooney, and Mel Blanc.

 When asked about his earliest influence in comedy, Chappelle said:

 You know who was a big influence on me that is really weird is Bugs Bunny.
 That's just weird.
 If you watch a lot of the stuff I do, you can almost see the influence in it, because these animators would animate these performances that were off the hook, and the guy that, the guy that did the voices was Mel Blanc.
 This guy was like some kind of savant or genius or something.
 But they had some kind of real big comedic influence on me, like, I liked those cartoons, I think that was my first real big comedy influence, was a rabbit.

 When asked about the biggest influence on him in comedy, Chappelle spoke of Richard Pryor:

-What a precedent he set.
-Not just as a comic, but as a dude.
-The fact that someone was able to open themselves wide-open like that.
-It's so hard to talk in front of people or to open yourself up to your closest friends.
-But to open yourself up for everybody: I freebase, I beat my women, I shot my car.
-And nobody's mad at Richard for that.
-They understand.
-Somehow they just understand.
-And when I was going through this thing this year, that is the example I would think to myself that gave me the courage to just go back on the stage.
+What a precedent he set—not just as a comic, but as a person.
+The fact that someone could open themselves up so completely is incredible.
+It's hard enough to speak honestly in front of people, or even to be vulnerable with your closest friends.
+But to expose everything to the world—I freebase, I beat my women, I shot my car—and still have people respond without anger?
+They understood him.
+Somehow, they just understood.
+And when I was going through everything this year, his example was what I held onto.
+It gave me the courage to step back onstage.